About the Department

 Rate Regulation: Analyzes and approves filings submitted by property and casualty insurers and other insurance organizations under California's statutes relating to prior approval of rates.

-Special Counsel to the Commissioner: Provides independent legal advice directly to the Insurance Commissioner, provides oversight of Department Rulemaking Projects and Regulations, directs the interaction with the National Association of Insurance Commissioner (NAIC), and manages various special projects and Commissioner-initiatives.
+Special Counsel to the Commissioner: Provides independent legal advice directly to the Insurance Commissioner, provides oversight of Department Rulemaking Projects and Regulations, directs the interaction with the National Association of Insurance Commissioners (NAIC), and manages various special projects and Commissioner-initiatives.